houseofai/tvscreener/README.md

 ss = tvs.StockScreener()
 df = ss.get()

-# ... do something with the dataframe
+# ... returns a dataframe with 150 rows by default
 ```
 For Forex screener:
 ```